Chart Color Schemes

 Age

-Lockington-Gunbower's median age in 2021 was 45 years, slightly higher than Rest of Vic.'s 43 and considerably older than Australia's national norm of 38.
-The 55-64 cohort was notably over-represented at 15.8% compared to the Rest of Vic. average, while the 75-84 age group was under-represented at 5.4%.
-Between 2021 and present, the 15-24 age group has increased from 10.6% to 11.8%, whereas the 45-54 cohort has decreased from 14.5% to 13.6%.
-By 2041, demographic projections suggest significant changes in Lockington-Gunbower's age profile.
-The 25-34 age group is expected to grow significantly, expanding by 269 people (76%) from 356 to 626.
-Conversely, the 55-64 cohort shows minimal growth of just 1% (4 people).
+Lockington-Gunbower has a median age of 45 years, which is slightly higher than Rest of Vic.'s 43 and considerably older than the national average of 38.
+The 55-64 age group is notably over-represented in Lockington-Gunbower at 15.8%, compared to the Rest of Vic. average, while the 75-84 year-olds are under-represented at 5.4%.
+Between 2021 and present, the 15-24 age group has increased from 10.6% to 11.8% of the population.
+Conversely, the 45-54 cohort has decreased from 14.5% to 13.6%.
+By 2041, demographic modeling suggests Lockington-Gunbower's age profile will change significantly.
+The 25-34 age group is projected to grow substantially, increasing by 269 people (76%) from 356 to 626.
+Meanwhile, the 55-64 cohort shows minimal growth of just 1% (4 people).